fanninggg/watch-list-demo/README.md

-Basic demo of watch list challeneeg with reviews.
+Basic demo of watch list challenege with reviews.
 No styling.